dmidlo/histdata.com-tools/README.md

 options.cpu_utilization = 100
 ```

-- Automation requests submit through the sidecar by default and start a missing
+- Automation requests submit through orchestration by default and start a
-  bundled sidecar when needed.
-Set `options.sidecar_wait_result = False` when
+  missing runtime when needed.
+Set
+  `options.orchestration_wait_result = False` when the caller only needs job
-  the caller only needs job metadata, set `options.sidecar_start = False` when
+  metadata, set `options.orchestration_start = False` when a caller requires a
-  a caller requires a pre-started sidecar. `options.use_sidecar = False` is
+  pre-started runtime. `options.use_orchestration = False` is
   rejected because the foreground runtime has been removed.

 - New automation should not call legacy helper classes directly for
   validate/download/extract/cache/import work.
 Direct side-effect helper
-  methods warn because they bypass durable sidecar status, cancellation,
+  methods warn because they bypass durable orchestration status, cancellation,
   retry/resume, and worker-lane routing.

 - when a behavior flag is included, `histdatacom` assumes it is being used for `CLI` automation **exclusively** and does **not** provide a return value.